andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/send-text-message-in-app-using-mfmessagecomposeviewcontroller-with-swift.md

     }
 }</pre>

-Taking a close look through the comments, you&#8217;ll notice the following:
+Taking a close look through the comments, you'll notice the following:

   * You need to import the <span class="lang:swift decode:true  crayon-inline " >MessageUI</span> module.
-  * Rather than hard-code the recipients list, I&#8217;ve declared a constant at a global scope for easy access/changeability in the future.
-It&#8217;s actually optional to even supply a recipients list to your composer&#8230; it&#8217;s just dependent on how you want to use it.
-Notice that it&#8217;s an **array of Strings**.
+  * Rather than hard-code the recipients list, I've declared a constant at a global scope for easy access/changeability in the future.
+It's actually optional to even supply a recipients list to your composer&#8230; it's just dependent on how you want to use it.
+Notice that it's an **array of Strings**.
   * <span class="lang:swift decode:true  crayon-inline " >MessageComposer</span> inherits from <span class="lang:swift decode:true  crayon-inline " >NSObject</span>.
 This is a requirement of the <span class="lang:swift decode:true  crayon-inline " >MFMessageComposeViewControllerDelegate</span> protocol, which <span class="lang:swift decode:true  crayon-inline " >MessageComposer</span> conforms to.
-  * There&#8217;s a function in there called <span class="lang:swift decode:true  crayon-inline " >canSendText</span> that becomes important later on for testing whether or not sending a text message is even _possible_ at the moment on the user&#8217;s device.
+  * There's a function in there called <span class="lang:swift decode:true  crayon-inline " >canSendText</span> that becomes important later on for testing whether or not sending a text message is even _possible_ at the moment on the user's device.
 It wraps <span class="lang:swift decode:true  crayon-inline " >MFMessageComposeViewController</span>&#8216;s <span class="lang:swift decode:true  crayon-inline " >canSendText</span> method to avoid needing to import the <span class="lang:swift decode:true  crayon-inline " >MessageUI</span> module in other places (like the View Controller that uses instances of this class).
-  * <span class="lang:swift decode:true  crayon-inline " >configuredMessageComposeViewController</span> does what it says it does &#8211; it returns an instance of a <span class="lang:swift decode:true  crayon-inline " >MFMessageComposeViewController</span> that&#8217;s been configured with a list of recipients and a body.
+  * <span class="lang:swift decode:true  crayon-inline " >configuredMessageComposeViewController</span> does what it says it does – it returns an instance of a <span class="lang:swift decode:true  crayon-inline " >MFMessageComposeViewController</span> that's been configured with a list of recipients and a body.
   * <span class="lang:swift decode:true  crayon-inline " >messageComposeViewController:didFinishWithResult:</span> is what gets called with the user either sends the text, or cancels sending a text from the message composer.
-I&#8217;ve written code in that method&#8217;s body to simply dismiss the instance of the view controller that called the method.
+I've written code in that method's body to simply dismiss the instance of the view controller that called the method.

-We&#8217;re now ready to head to the View Controller and wire up the components allowing a user to display a <span class="lang:swift decode:true  crayon-inline " >MessageComposer</span>!
+We're now ready to head to the View Controller and wire up the components allowing a user to display a <span class="lang:swift decode:true  crayon-inline " >MessageComposer</span>!

 ### View Controller